jjschueder/-testrepo/README.md

-# -testrepo
+# stat6306introdatascience

-This is my first repository for Unit 3 of the Data Science Class
+Files and projects for Stat 6306 Introduction to Data Science